 In the Declare Battle Formations Step, you can select a number of LEGIONARIES and CULTIST MOB units from your army.
 Until the end of the battle, those units and any CHARACTER units attached them (excluding EPIC HEROES) have the Infiltrators ability.
 The maximum number of units you can select in this way depends on the battle size – you can pick two of each for Incursion games, three of each for Strike Force, and four of each for Onslaught.

 This means in a 2,000-point game, you could potentially have up to six units – three units of Legionaries and three units of Cultists – plus their attached characters, deploying as Infiltrators.
-That’s massive.
+That’s pretty great.
 It immediately opens up possibilities you didn’t have before, and there are some insane consequences here, such as putting 75 cultists in the middle of the table before the game starts and stickying every objective in No Man’s Land.
 It’s also rewarding you for taking Battleline units, putting you ahead of the curve when it comes to getting the most out of the special rules in Pariah Nexus missions.
 Cultists are great as cheap objective holders and action doers and Legionaries are quietly one of the game’s best melee units when you pair them with a Chaos Lord or Master of Executions.
 Infiltrating early here also sets up other plays later, such as using Scrambled Coordinates to prevent a unit from deep striking anywhere within 12″ of your Infiltrators, and you can get some insane board coverage with a 25-model unit.

-The downside here is that this is purely a board control play; unlike Renegade Raiders, Veterans of the Long War, or Pactbound Zealots there isn’t much here to increase your raw damage output.
+The downside here is that this is purely a board control play.
+Unlike Renegade Raiders, Veterans of the Long War, or Pactbound Zealots there isn’t much here to increase your raw damage output.
 As a result, you’re not going to hit as hard as any of those factions, and you may find that your board control isn’t quite durable enough for holding the middle of the table, since it’s just a bunch of Cultists and Legionaries.
 That means that you’ll want to play a bit more coy, setting up your Cultists for early game actions and screening rather than just setting them on objectives (though take a chance for free sticky action when you can get it), and putting your Legionaries in place to trade effectively on an early turn.

 Enhancements